Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Vision-Aided Beam Prediction via Flow Matching

-where $\mathbf{e}_0 = \mathbf{I}_M[m_{t-T_\mathrm{Hist}}^{*}]$ and $\mathbf{e}_1 = \mathbf{I}_M[m_{t+T_\mathrm{Pred}-1}^{*}]$ correspond to the one-hot embeddings of two reference beams chosen from the current window.
-This gives an analytic target velocity $\dot{\mathbf{e}}_\tau$ to supervise $\mathbf{u}_\theta$.
-The use of a rectified flow is justified by the extremely short duration of the total time interval $T$.\footnote{The data sampling rate of the dataset considered in this work is approximately 6-8 frames per second (FPS). \cite{deepsense6g}.} Within such a short time frame, the underlying velocity field can be reasonably approximated as evolving at a constant rate.
+This gives an analytic target velocity $\dot{\mathbf{z}}_\tau$ to supervise $\mathbf{u}_\theta$.
+The use of local FM is justified by the extremely short duration of each adjacent temporal segment.\footnote{The data sampling rate of the dataset considered in this work is approximately 6--8 frames per second (FPS). \cite{deepsense6g}.} Within such a short time frame, the beam-state evolution between two consecutive frames can be reasonably approximated as locally linear, and the corresponding velocity field can be treated as evolving at an approximately constant rate.